 However, this reform movement was not successful in attracting the masses, because it was essentially an intellectual movement, inspired by western ideals.
-It is no wonder that its membership was mainly confined to the western educated elite of the society.
+It is no wonder that its

-Arya Samaj:
+14.4 Arya Samaj

 Swami Dayananda is the founder of the Arya Samaj.
 He was born in 1824 in a Brahmin family.
 Swami Dayanada started his education at the age of five.
 Dayanand's father was his teacher who taught him Vedic education.
 He learnt Sanskrit and the rules of grammar and their application.
 He also studied logic, philosophy, law and ethics etc. He became a Sadhu, wandered all over India, met a number of Sadhus and pundits and quenched his spiritual thirst.